openstack-archive/tripleo-docs/doc/source/install/containers_deployment/undercloud.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Prepare a host (either baremetal or VM) following the normal undercloud
-provisioning steps and stop right before the undercloud install command.
-This
+provisioning steps (see :doc:`../installation/installing`) and stop right before
-should leave you with an updated base operating system with no openstack
+the undercloud install command.
+This should leave you with an updated base
-packages installed.
+operating system with no openstack packages installed but required repositories
+configured.

 Make sure these packages are installed before proceeding with the undercloud
 installation: